 Content Creation Tips

-Listen to your call recordings and look for tidbits that spark ideas for blog posts, trending topics, or e-book segments.
+Listen to your call recordings and look for tidbits that spark content marketing ideas for blog posts, trending topics, or e-book segments.
 You may find that certain questions come up time and again from a wide variety of customers, or that a specific solution would benefit a certain population of users.
 Here are a few tips for making the most of what you hear:

 - Create a guide or e-handbook for information that’s commonly requested